 This study evaluates the anticipated impact of a reform of the German investment tax law on capital markets, the financial system, and the German pension systems.
 It places particular emphasis on assessing the competitiveness of the German financial sector in comparison to other financial centers and examines any resulting corporate relocations.

-Client: Bundesministerium der Finanzen
+Client: Bundesministerium der Finanzen, Deutschland

 How do economic macro models address environmental policy issues, and can they potentially address them?
 This report explores this question and provides an overview of how climate and environment are integrated into various foreign models.
 Additionally, the report examines how key Danish economic macro models handle environmental policy issues.